 Liability to municipality for losses.
 Any person violating any provisions of this article shall become liable to the municipality for any expense, loss, or damage occasioned by reason of such violation which the municipality may suffer as result thereof.

 Procedures.
 Any user, permit applicant, or permit holder affected by any decision, action, or determination, including cease-and-desist orders, made by the approving authority interpreting or implementing the provisions of this article or in any permit issued herein, may file with the approving authority a written request for reconsideration within 10 days of the date of such decision, action, or determination, setting forth in detail the facts supporting the user's request for reconsideration.
 The approving authority shall render a decision on the request for reconsideration to the user, permit applicant, or permit holder in writing within 15 days of receipt of request.
 If the ruling on the request for reconsideration made by the approving authority is unsatisfactory, the person requesting reconsideration may, within 10 days after notification of the action, file a written appeal with the Village Board.

-A fee of $50 shall accompany any appeal to the Village Board for its ruling.
+A fee as established in the Village Fee Schedule shall accompany any appeal to the Village Board for its ruling.
 This fee may be refunded if the appeal is sustained in favor of the appellant.
 The written appeal shall be heard by the Village Board within 45 days from the date of filing.
 The Village Board shall make a final ruling on the appeal within 60 days from the date of filing.

 Biennial audit.
 The Commission shall review at least every two years the wastewater contribution of its sewer users, the operation and maintenance expenses of the wastewater collection and treatment facilities and the sewer service charge system, if necessary, to accomplish the following: